Domination, fibrations and splitting: Domination and fibrations

 While writing this article, we realized that this theorem is in fact a consequence of Buechler's work on levels.
 More precisely, Buechler defines the first level of some $b$ over $A$ as the set:

 and shows in \cite[Proposition 3.1]{buechler2008vaught} that $l_1(a/A)$ dominates $a$.
 This yields Theorem \ref{theo: dom-as-red} directly.
 We chose to leave this theorem and its applications because our methods are slightly different, and because we obtain a type-by-type version of his result, instead of considering the entire first level at once.
+Also note that Buechler's theory of levels has been generalized to simple theories by Palac\'{i}n and Wagner in \cite{palacin2013ample}, see their Definition 3.1, and their Theorem 3.6 for a generalization of Buechler's \cite[Proposition 3.1]{buechler2008vaught} in that context.

 \begin{example} (\cite{jaoui2023relative}, Example 5.6).
 In DCF$_0$, let $p$ be the generic type over $\mathbb{C}$ of the system: and let $f$ be the fibration given by projection on the $x$ coordinate.
 It is shown in \cite[Corollary 5.5]{jaoui2023relative} that $f:p\to f(p)$ is uniformly almost internal to $r$ the generic type type of the constants.
 By Theorem \ref{theo: unif-int-dom-char}, $p\domequiv r\otimes f(p)$.
 Note that since $U(p)=2$, $U(f(p))=1$ and hence is minimal.
 Also note that $f(p)\perp r$ by the results of \cite{rosenlicht1974nonminimality} or \cite[Example 2.20]{hrushovski2003model}.
 Hence for some (any) $a\models p,$ the $\calC$-reduction of $a$ over $\mathbb{C}$ and the $f(p)$-reduction of $a$ over $\mathbb{C}$ are both $U$-rank one. \end{example}